Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

             - Largest function has 24 statements in it, while the median is 7.

             - The most complex functions has a cyclomatic complexity value of 8 while the median is 2.

-            - 'const' is available in ES6 (use 'esversion:6') or Mozilla JS extensions (ues moz) for lines: 1 - 6 , 44 and 107.
+            - 'const' is available in ES6 (use 'esversion:6') or Mozilla JS extensions (use moz) for lines: 1 - 6 , 44 and 107.

-            - 'let' is available in ES6 (use 'esversion:6') or Mozilla JS extensions (ues moz) for lines: 7 - 12.
+            - 'let' is available in ES6 (use 'esversion:6') or Mozilla JS extensions (use moz) for lines: 7 - 12.

             - 'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').

             - One unused variable "refresh".

         <h2 float='left'><img src='assets/images/js-validator.png'></h2>